levkk/rwf/examples/orm/README.md

 #### Primary key requirement

-Unlike ActiveRecord, Rum's ORM requires all models to have a primary key.
+Unlike ActiveRecord, Rwf's ORM requires all models to have a primary key.
 Without a primary key, operations like joins, updates, and deletes become inefficient and difficult.

-Rum currently defaults to the `id` column as the primary key.
-The primary key can be customized through the `rum::model::Model` trait.
+Rwf currently defaults to the `id` column as the primary key.
+The primary key can be customized through the `rwf::model::Model` trait.
 Support for compound keys is on the roadmap.

 ### Searching by multiple columns